WearyKiwi9/Disney-Recreation/README.md

 # Disney-Recreation
-This is a recreation of the Disney+ homepage writen in HTML5, CSS, and Javascript(Jquery).
+This is a recreation of the Disney+ homepage written in HTML5, CSS, and Javascript(Jquery).
 I created this website to practice and demonstrate my skills in front-end development.

 ### Features